groue/GRMustache/Guides/runtime.md

 GRMustache runtime
 ==================

 You'll learn here how GRMustache renders your data.
 The loading of templates is covered in the [Templates Guide](templates.md).
-Common patterns for feeding templates are described in the [Feeding Templates Guides](runtime_patterns.md).
+Common patterns for feeding templates are described in the [ViewModel Guide](view_model.md).

 Variable tags
 -------------